When you finally grasp the spiritual meaning of ebb and flow, the changing spiritual tide, you will move more quickly toward enlightenment. ― Guru Tua

 It is common knowledge that we are spiritual beings having a physical experience.
 Our culture reinforces the focus is on our physical aspects.
 Western organized religion has very little spiritual nutrition.
 It focuses more and more on prosperity in the physical world.
 The only time it shifts focus is to sell the afterlife.

-When we shift our focus from the physical and temporal world, experience reality in a different more complete way.
-When we investigate the transcendent realm of consciousness, we learn about the changing spiritual tide of energy.
+When we shift our focus from the physical and temporal world, to the spiritual, we can experience reality in a different more complete way.
+When we enter the transcendent realm of consciousness, we can see the changing spiritual tide of energy.

 This type of changing energy flow is a principle in many aspects of our life.
 Our health increases and decreases.
 Our finances and relationships change.
-Everything in life has changes in energy and value.
-So, the ebb and flow spiritual meaning touches every aspect of life.
+Everything in life is constantly changing in energy and value.
+There are several aspects to the spiritual meaning of ebb and flow.

 Giving and Receiving

 Enlightenment is the expansion of awareness which often happens by degrees.
 When we see and understand the underlying principles of nature this catapults us along.
-The changing spiritual tide between giving and receiving is a good example of one of these principles.
-When we can give without expecting a return then we can move into the flow of giving and receiving.
+The changing spiritual tide between giving and receiving is an excellent example of one of these principles.
+When we can give without expecting a return, then we can move into the flow of giving and receiving.
 We all have needs.
 But, striving to have them fulfilled is like trying to grasp water.

 It’s only when we “share” out of our need, that we move in the direction of our enlightenment.
 This opens the virtues of the spirit.
 Here is where the real “receiving” is found.
 These include gratitude, joyfulness, happiness, love, thankfulness, blissfulness, appreciation, mindfulness, and serenity.

 It is through these virtues we receive more than can ever be obtained through manipulating physical things.
 Giving without expectation is one of the doors through which we can enter these virtues.
-All of these virtues have similar aspects of reciprocity.
+These virtues have similar aspects of reciprocity.